Suggest a Songfact / Artistfact

-In 2009 country singer Jimmy Wayne recorded an updated version of this song with Hall and Oates.
-Wayne got his first record deal because of this tune after then-Dreamworks executive Scott Borchetta heard him sing it and it has been part of his concert repertoire ever since.
+In 2009 country singer Jimmy Wayne recorded an updated version of this song with Hall & Oates.
+Wayne got his first record deal because of this tune after then-Dreamworks executive Scott Borchetta heard him sing it, and it has been part of his concert repertoire ever since.
 Wayne said in publicity materials: "Over 13 years ago, I picked a Hall & Oates Greatest Hits CD out of a bargain box that sat outside the department store in the old Gaston Mall in Gastonia, North Carolina.
 I listened to the CD on my way home and I heard 'Sara Smile' for the first time.
-I began singing this song long before I knew how to play it on guitar and I just felt like it was as if the song was written for me."
+I began singing this song long before I knew how to play it on guitar, and I just felt like it was as if the song was written for me."

 This song was performed on the episode "Tom, Sarah and Usher" of the Adult Swim show The Boondocks.
-In the episode, Tom DuBois started to sing the song to his wife, when Usher comes in and sings the song a lot better. (thanks, Logan - Troy, MT)
+In the episode, Tom DuBois starts to sing the song to his wife, when Usher comes in and sings the song a lot better. (thanks, Logan - Troy, MT)

-Tommy Mottola, who would later become chairman of Sony Music and marry Mariah Carey, was Hall & Oates manager at the time.
+Tommy Mottola, who would later become chairman of Sony Music and marry Mariah Carey, was Hall & Oates' manager at the time.
 He had some experience as a musician (recording as "T.D.
-Valentine"), and is credited for playing keyboards on the Daryl Hall And John Oates album.
+Valentine") and is credited for playing keyboards on the Daryl Hall And John Oates album.